 The medical definition of lethargy specifies a pathological state of sleepiness, or unresponsiveness, and inactivity.
 The term pathological refers to inactivity because of illness.

 A chinchilla showing any signs of lethargy may be suffering from a serious health issue.
+And with an animal this small, even the common cold can quickly become serious.
 If you take it lightly and ignore it, your chinchilla could pass away, depending on the severity of the underlying problem.

 If, for example, your pet is moving its head but isn’t moving the rest of its body, that shouldn’t be concerning because it’s probably just relaxing.